Mafia II: Plot

-Vito quickly finds his life falling into turmoil after Francesca distances herself from him because of his violent lifestyle and his house is destroyed in an arson attack by the Irish Mob.
+Vito's life quickly falls into turmoil after Francesca distances herself from him because of his violent lifestyle and his house is destroyed in an arson attack by the Irish Mob.
 To rebuild his fortunes, Vito joins Joe and Henry to profit from the sale of heroin bought from the city's Triads.
 However, Carlo, who is also conducting drug operations behind the Commission's back, learns about this and demands a cut of their profits.
-When Vito and Joe go to meet with Henry to discuss the matter, they witness the Triads publicly murdering him and escaping with their money.
-The pair pursue and kill them, but fail to retrieve the money.
+Vito and Joe go to meet with Henry to discuss the matter, but witness the Triads publicly murdering him and escaping with their money.
+The pair retaliate by exchanging gunfire against the Triads at their local restaurant, but fail to retrieve the money.
 Indebted to loan shark Bruno Levine, whose money they borrowed for the heroin deal, Vito and Joe take on various jobs to raise money, including the assassination of retired mobster Tommy Angelo.
-When Vito visits Derek in search of work, he discovers that Derek ordered his father's death, and kills him in revenge.
-Meanwhile, the Vinci family kidnaps and tortures Joe.
-Vito manages to save him, but the pair learn that their actions have sparked a war between the Mafia and the Triads.
+Vito visits Derek for work, but discovers Derek ordered his father's death, kills him in retaliation and takes Derek's retirement money.
+Meanwhile, the Vinci family kidnaps and tortures Joe until Vito saves him.

-After paying off the debt to Bruno, revealed to be the same loan shark his father was indebted to, Vito is confronted by Leo, who chastises him for the problems he caused.
-Leo confirms that Henry was indeed a federal informant and that Carlo wants to kill Vito for vouching for him.
+After paying off the debt to Bruno, revealed to be the same loan shark his father was indebted to, Vito is confronted by Leo, who chides him for his and Joe's actions that have sparked a war between the Mafia and the Triads.
+Leo also confirms that Henry was indeed a federal informant and that Carlo wants to kill Vito for vouching for him.
 However, thankful for Vito previously saving his life, Leo arranges for him to be spared by both the Commission and the Triads as long as he kills their common enemy: Carlo.
 Vito confronts Carlo, who offers to make Joe a caporegime if he kills Vito.
 Joe refuses and helps Vito kill Carlo.
 The pair are greeted by Leo, who takes Vito with him to celebrate, while Joe is driven off in a separate car.
 Vito agitatedly asks where Joe is being taken.
 Leo reveals that he was not part of their deal, leaving Vito to watch helplessly as his friend is driven to whatever fate awaits him.
+(Note: Joe's fate is revealed in Mafia III where he now works as a driver for Leo Galante, contrary to what Vito was led to believe after parting ways with him.)